Pursue Your Higher Education In One Of The Top Us Universities

 - Students must be over 18 years of age to be able to study in USA as an international student

-- International students in US on a Student Visa can work on-campus up to 20 hours/week or less during the academic terms and full-time during the academic break periods including summer time
+- International students in US on a Student Visa can work on-campus up to 20 hours/week or less during the academic terms and full-time during the academic break periods including the summertime

 - Off-campus employment requires some form of written or documented authorization issued by either the USCIS or OISS.
 And also, you must be currently in legal status and have been enrolled as an F-1 student in the US for a minimum of one academic year to be eligible for any form of off-campus employment

 Per U.S. government regulations, only married spouses can obtain a dependent visa status.
 The student, scholar or employee can add a dependent spouse to his or her record, and the spouse can then obtain a dependent visa status (F-2, J-2 or H-4).
 These dependent statuses do have certain restrictions.

 USA Student Visa Requirements (F1 Visa)

 You will generally need the following for your US Student Visa application:

 - A valid passport with a validity date at least six months beyond your period of stay